 Sign up for our monthly newsletter so you never miss the latest from InDepth!

-InDepth is a free, scuba diving blog run by passionate divers from Global Underwater Explorers (GUE).
-GUE is a nonprofit diving organization that focuses on growing a global community of divers who are passionate about diving and committed to exploring and conserving the world’s bodies of water.
+InDepth is a free, scuba diving blog run by the passionate divers at Global Underwater Explorers (GUE).
+GUE is a nonprofit diving organization that focuses on growing a global community of divers who are enthusiastic about diving and committed to exploring and conserving the world’s bodies of water.

 Our passion for diving focuses on four pillars: Education, Conservation, Exploration, and Community.
-No matter if you’re a new diver, an avid explorer, or only dive occasionally, our goal is to provide you with a place you can trust for the knowledge, insight, and entertainment you need to get deeper into diving.
-Our aim with InDepth is to be your number one source of information for all things related to diving both below and above the surface.
+No matter if you’re a new diver, an avid explorer, or only dive occasionally, our goal is to provide you with accurate and researched content that will take you deeper into diving.
+Our aim with InDepth is to be your number one source of information for all things diving.

 ABOUT GLOBAL UNDERWATER EXPLORERS (GUE)

 Global Underwater Explorers began with a group of scuba divers whose love of underwater exploration grew naturally into a desire to protect those environments.
 In 1998, we created a unique organization that would be dedicated to high-quality scuba and technical diver education with the goals of supporting aquatic research that advances conservation and safely expanding exploration of the underwater world.